jeeberhardt/mobius/README.md

 fig.show()
 ```

-And if we have theoretical limits of our objectives available, we can visualise the best performing polymers in each objective:
+And if we have theoretical limits of our objectives available, we can visualise the performance of our pareto set in each objective:
 ```python
 # Scoring the solutions at the pareto front Mobius finds
 sols_list = [item[0] for item in sols]